Here are odds and ends of our past few weeks.

 6. Some local homeschoolers invited us to join a behind-the-scenes tour of the new Dairy Queen in town.

-It was pretty cool – and even more fun was when Sarah and four of her friends got to hang out and snack afterward, including one she hadn’t seen in a couple years!
+It was pretty cool – and even more fun was when Ashar and four of her friends got to hang out and snack afterward, including one she hadn’t seen in a couple years!

-The first two are part of a “James Bond” theme (matching another interest of Sarah’s), and the last one is samurai-like!
-Our big goal is to make Sarah significantly more room to display her Lego collection here in the next couple months; we’re looking to get some built-in shelving done in her room, and when we do, I’ll be sure to share before-and-afters!
+The first two are part of a “James Bond” theme (matching another interest of Ashar’s), and the last one is samurai-like!
+Our big goal is to make Ashar significantly more room to display her Lego collection here in the next couple months; we’re looking to get some built-in shelving done in her room, and when we do, I’ll be sure to share before-and-afters!

 So that’s a look at seven snippets from our unschooling life lately.
 What’s going on in your world?